U.S. prepares for first COVID-19 shots as another vaccine candidate emerges

 GRAPHIC-Where coronavirus cases are rising and falling in the United Stateshttps://tmsnrt.rs/2WTOZDR

-(Additionl reporting by Doina Chiacu, Steve Gorman, Kate Holton, Josephine Mason and Kate Kelland; Editing by Bernadette Baum)
+(Additionl reporting by Lisa Lambert, Susan Heavey, Doina Chiacu, Kate Holton, Josephine Mason and Kate Kelland; Editing by Bernadette Baum)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.